epfl-ml4ed/runai-tutorial/README.md

 Security.

-New way of launching a job on runai:
+New way of launching a job on runai (change the yaml file with your IDs):

 ```bash
 kubectl create -f runai-job-default.yaml